Graduate Program Frequently Asked Questions

 Students who are nearing the completion of their degree requirements must submit an application for program completion in Workday.
 There are different submission deadlines for undergraduate and graduate students, so please be sure to check the Academic Calendar for updated deadlines.

 I have completed the requirements for a graduate certificate along with my master's or doctoral degree requirements.
 What should I do in order to receive the certificate at the time of graduation?

 Please make sure that your certificate is listed as a program of study on your Workday profile, in addition to your master's or doctoral degree.
-If you are completing a graduate certificate and it is not listed as a program of study in your record, please notify Jessica Rosa ([email protected]) immediately.
+If you are completing a graduate certificate and it is not listed as a program of study in your record, please notify Hannah Morris ([email protected]) immediately.